Chess boxing: 2015–present

-Chessboxing events in 2015 were produced by London Chessboxing under the WCBA—two events at Scala, Kings Cross.
+Chess boxing events in 2015 were produced by London Chessboxing under the WCBA—two events at Scala, Kings Cross.
 The second event, in June 2015, The Grandmaster Bash!, saw the British, European, and IBF light-welterweight world champion Terry Marsh fight and defeat Dymer Agasaryan.
-Terry Marsh is the first professional boxer to compete in chessboxing and has competed in three fights since June 2014 in London and still remains unbeaten in his career.
+Terry Marsh is the first professional boxer to compete in chess boxing and has competed in three fights since June 2014 in London and still remains unbeaten in his career.

-Chessboxing has also become more popular among young, poor women in India, where the sport has been seen as an alternative to traditional roles.
+Chess boxing has also become more popular among young, poor women in India, where the sport has been seen as an alternative to traditional roles.

-Actual numbers of local federations are officially registered in some countries, such as: China, Costa Rica, Czech Republic, Finland, France, Germany, Great Britain, India, Iran, Italy, Madagascar, Mexico, Netherlands, Philippines, Russia, South Africa, Spain, Turkey, Ukraine, USA, and others.
+Actual numbers of local federations are officially registered in some countries, such as: China, Costa Rica, Czech Republic, Finland, France, Germany, United Kingdom, India, Iran, Italy, Madagascar, Mexico, Netherlands, Philippines, Russia, South Africa, Spain, Turkey, Ukraine, United States, and others.

-In 2016, then-FIDE president, Kirsan Ilyumzhinov, publicly announced to Top Sport his desire to include chessboxing in the Olympic games.
+In 2016, then-FIDE president, Kirsan Ilyumzhinov, publicly announced to Top Sport his desire to include chess boxing in the Olympic games.

 On 11 December 2022, content creator and YouTuber Ludwig Ahgren held a chess boxing event, called the Mogul Chessboxing Championship, at the Galen Center in Los Angeles.
 The competition's bouts featured other content creators.
 The event's live viewership peaked at over 315,000 viewers on YouTube.

 Rules

-A match consists of eleven alternating rounds of chess and boxing, starting and ending with chess.
-Each boxing round lasts three minutes, followed by a one-minute break.
+A match consists of eleven alternating rounds of chess and boxing, starting and ending with chess (therefore, six chess rounds and five boxing rounds).
+The same game of chess is continued across rounds.
+Each round of chess or boxing lasts three minutes and is typically followed by a one-minute break.
 The chess rounds are played under time control, with a total of nine minutes allotted to each player and no increment added to either player's clock after a move is made.

 Decisions

-A chessboxing match can end by any of the following:
+A chess boxing match can end by any of the following: